iusztinpaul/energy-forecasting/README.md

 ------

-Following the documentation and the [lessons on Medium](#lessons), you have *2.5 hours of reading & video materials* which will help you understand every piece of the code!
+Following the **documentation on GitHub** and the [lessons on Medium](#lessons), you have *2.5 hours of reading & video materials*, which will help you understand every piece of the code!

 **At the end of the course, you will know how to build everything from the diagram below 👇**